 - A manually wound watch should preferably be wound every morning.
 This optimizes the flawless function of the movement and reduces its susceptibility to shocks and positional variations.

 - Self-winding movements have a power reserve of between 38 and 48 hours (except special models).
 If the watch has been set aside or stopped running, it can be manually wound with a few gentle turns of the crown until it begins to run again.

 - The water resistance of watches is assured with seals that protect them against the ingress of moisture and dust.
-We recommend having the water resistance of your watch checked once a year by an authorized Service Center or a Quick Service dealer.
+We recommend having the water resistance of your watch checked once a year by an authorized Service Center or a retailer accredited to provide Essential Maintenance.
 The check takes only a few minutes.

 - Leather straps can age prematurely in contact with water or when exposed to excessive sunlight.
 Watches with leather straps should be taken off at night to allow the leather to breathe.
 Please note that leather straps are not covered under the terms of the warranty.

 - read the instructions carefully and follow the maintenance suggestions,